theDAVIDL2/L2-Setup/docs/CONTRIBUTING.md

-# Contributing to Windows Post-Format Setup Tool
+# Contributing to L2 SETUP

 First off, thank you for considering contributing to this project! 🎉